xgao35/website_redesign/content/03_assumptions/05_synaptic_connectivity.md

 ![](https://raw.githubusercontent.com/jonescompneurolab/jones-website/master/images/textbook/content/03_assumptions/images/weight-scaling.png)
 </div>

 In future versions of HNN, we will allow adjustments to the local circuit architecture and connection profiles.
-For more details of the default model see (Jones et al., 2009)[^1].
+For more details of the default model see [@jones_quantitative_2009].

 ## Tutorial References

-[^1]: Jones, S. R. et al. Quantitative analysis and biophysically realistic neural modeling of the MEG mu rhythm: rhythmogenesis and modulation of sensory-evoked responses.
-J. Neurophysiol.
-102, 3554–3572 (2009).